zlthinker/zlthinker.github.io/blog/_posts/2023-03-06-diffusion-model.md

 Knowing the mapping from a data distribution of interest, e.g., an image set, to a Gaussian distribution is useless, while the reverse is what we want.
 The reverse mapping from a sample in Gaussian distribution (e.g., $$y \in N(0,\Sigma)$$) to a sample in an image set is not deterministic, but probabilistic.
 Given a Gaussian sample $$y$$, learning the reverse mapping is to uncover the conditional probability $$p(x\|y)$$, where $$x$$ is a sample in image set.
 Mathematically, knowing $$p(x\|y)$$ is equivalent to knowing $$p(x, y)$$, since $$p(x, y) = p(y) p(x\|y)$$ and $$p(y)$$ is already known.

-The transform from any distribution to a Gaussian distribution can be easily modelled as a diffusion process as in Physics world, where noise is added into the data gradually and releatedly with a self-defined Markov chain.
+**Hard Things in Small Steps.** The transform from any distribution to a Gaussian distribution can be easily modelled as a diffusion process as in Physics world, where noise is added into the data gradually and releatedly with a self-defined Markov chain.
 Similarly, we can also learn the reverse process gradually in many small steps, as learning a single-step mapping $$p(x\|y)$$ is almost intractable when the distribution of $$x$$ is complicated.

 Once we decompose the mapping into a bunch of small steps, we get the hidden variables in the same number as the steps.
 Let's denote the variable of the image set distribution as $$x_0$$, and the variable of the final Gaussian distribution as $$x_T$$.
 We have a number of $$T-1$$ intemediate hidden variables $$x_1, x_2, ..., x_{T-1}$$ transitioning from $$x_0$$ to $$x_T$$.
 The number of the steps depend on how far away the original distribution of $$x_0$$ is from a Gaussian distribution.